-A payment gateway for a website is a special technical solution that enables the website owner to accept online transactions from customers.
+A payment gateway for a website is a special technical solution that enables the website owner to accept online payments from customers.

-As we've just found out, a payment gateway is needed primarily to process bank card transactions.
+As we've just found out, a website payment gateway service is needed primarily to process bank card payments online.
 It happens as follows:

 Luckily, it all happens seamlessly for you and your customer and takes just a few seconds.

-The kind of website you have largely affects your payment needs.
+The kind of website you have affects your payment needs largely.

-We highly recommend calculating your budget for a payment gateway and thinking carefully about all the online transaction processing features you may need.
+We highly recommend calculating your budget for a payment gateway provider and thinking carefully about all the online payment processing services and features you may need.

 There are two types of payment gateways as per the integration process: